 The Studio Apartments seek to imbue the scant Boarding House regulations with architectural and urban qualities, superior low-tech environmental performance and heightened liveability.

 Situated on a challenging 458m2 triangular site directly opposite Dulwich Hill Station and Light Rail Terminus, Studio Apartments makes the most of its small site area while creating a significant urban frontage to the street.
-The long northern façade creates a 5-storey street wall with a small two storey volume at the western end.
+The northern façade is a 5-storey street wall, augmented with a floating additional two-storey volume at the western end.
 The massing resolves a quirk in the planning rules which did not envisage this particular site amalgamation.
 The smaller western triangular lot benefitted from a greater FSR and height than the larger irregular eastern lot.

-The typical floor plan has been arranged to gently fan along the building’s length and benefit from the generous northern street frontage.
-Every dwelling receives ample daylight to its balcony and living areas.
-Every dwelling opens to this outlook from its entry, compact with services, while the kitchen is positioned to overlook the street.
+The typical floor plan is arranged to purposely fan along the building’s length to benefit from the northern street frontage.
+Every studio receives ample daylight to its balcony and living areas.
+Every dwelling opens to this outlook from its front door, with the kitchens and balconies positioned to overlook the street.
 All bathrooms and laundries are compactly arranged off the entries, providing the majority of bathrooms with openable windows.
 The narrow cross-section, ceiling fans and fanlights above the entry doors ensures excellent cross-ventilation.
 Balconies and louvre screens to the northern façade control summer sun.